dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-This is my alphabet.
-I have gone for a minimal and abstract approach.
-I set out not wanting to stylise the english alphabet, but instead create a new set of characters that represent the characters and numbers in the set used in English.
-I am happy with how it is turning out.
+This is my interaction, even through going systematically through the alphabet in order the characters look quite similar, when they are next to each other non-sequentially, they begin to look more different and more identificable.